ahmeterdem1/SSL-Messager/README.md

 A basic cyphered tool for messaging.

+Our service is online now!
+You may join us by setting up your client system.

+## Setup

+Put the client.py file in a folder.
+Put a certc.pem file that you have created in the parent folder.
+You are good to go!

+The reason that these both files are not in the same directory is that; if they were, my private keys would be in my git folder.
+I don't want that.
+So i put them in the parent folder.
+You may change this setup as you wish in the code.

 ## System

 main.py file is the server, and client.py file is obviously the client.